parsaiej/Aule/README.md

 `git submodule add https://github.com/parsaiej/Aule.git`

 Currently Aule is only supported by CMake build system due to how the dependency resolution works.
-Add the following to your CMakeLists.txt
+Add the following to your CMakeLists.txt:

 `add_subdirectory(Aule)`

-Finally, just link with Aule.
+Next, link with Aule:

 `target_link_libraries(YourProject PRIVATE Aule)`

-And include it.
+And include it:

 `target_include_directories(YourProject PRIVATE ${CMAKE_SOURCE_DIR}/Aule/Include)`